Stacktape

 instanceSize: db.t3.micro

-After you have Stacktape config in your repository, you are ready to deploy your app.
+Once you have your stacktape.yml file in your repository, you are ready to deploy your application.
+Stacktape offers multiple ways to do this:

-1. Using Stacktape CLI - similar to using Heroku CLI. requires Docker to be installed on the system.
+1. Using the Stacktape CLI: Similar to the Heroku CLI.
+Requires Docker to be installed on your system.
+For more information, see Deploying with the CLI.

-2. GitOps (push-to-deploy) - setup integration with Github or Gitlab to deploy your app when there is a push to a specified repository branch.
+2. GitOps (push-to-deploy): Set up an integration with GitHub or GitLab to deploy your application when there is a push to a specified branch.
+For more information, see Deploying with GitOps.

-4. Deploy from any CI/CD - deploy using any CI/CD system.
+4. Deploy from any CI/CD: Deploy using any CI/CD system.
+For more information, see Deploying with a third-party CI/CD provider.

-If you have created a Render PostgreSQL database, you may want to copy the data from your Heroku Postgres database to Render.
+If you have created a Stacktape PostgreSQL database, you may want to copy the data from your Heroku Postgres database.

 This data migration process requires some downtime.

-Create a backup of the data in your Heroku Postgres database.
+Create a backup of your Heroku Postgres database.

 Download the backup.
-This will download a file named latest.dump to your local computer.
+This will download a file named latest.dump to your local machine.

-Import latest.dump into your Stacktape Postgres relational database.
-The value for <CONNECTION STRING> can be found in Stackape console:
+Import latest.dump into your Stacktape Postgres database.
+The value for <CONNECTION_STRING> can be found in the Stacktape Console.

-Consider using the --jobs flag available to the pg_restore command to reduce the time required for restore.
+Consider using the --jobs flag with the pg_restore command to reduce the time required for the restore.

 If your Heroku app uses a custom domain, you have two options:

-1. Manage domains using your old DNS system - you can keep using your DNS system while using Stacktape with AWS.
-However, you will need to create/import a custom TLS certificate in AWS ACM and reference it using customCertificateArn in your web service domain configuration.
-After that, you can manually point your DNS record to your app URL.
-See our docs on using 3rd party DNS provider.
+1. Manage your domain with your current DNS provider: You can continue to use your current DNS provider with Stacktape.
+However, you will need to create or import a custom TLS certificate in AWS Certificate Manager and reference it using customCertificateArn in your web service's domain configuration.
+After that, you can manually point your DNS record to your application's URL.
+For more information, see Using a third-party DNS provider.

-2. Manage domains using Route53 DNS and Stacktape - you can use Stacktape to assign your custom domain name to your app during deployment.
-See our docs on managing domains with Stacktape.
-This takes the burden of manually managing DNS records off you.
-Additionally, it gives you broad options for managing domains: i.e. to automatically assign custom subdomains to your development and testing environments etc.
+2. Manage your domain with Route 53 and Stacktape: You can use Stacktape to assign your custom domain to your application during deployment.
+This takes the burden of manually managing DNS records off of you and gives you broad options for managing domains, such as automatically assigning custom subdomains to your development and testing environments.
+For more information, see Managing domains with Stacktape.

 FAQ

-Web Service auto scale based on CPU/Memory usage thresholds.
-For more info, refer to the web service docs on auto scaling.
+Web services auto-scale based on CPU and memory usage thresholds.
+For more information, see the web service auto-scaling documentation.

-Moreover, you can easily set up your own internal health-checks.
-If a task fails this health-check, it is deemed unhealthy and replaced.
+You can also set up your own internal health checks.
+If a task fails a health check, it is deemed unhealthy and replaced.

 Is my app available during updates?

-Besides rolling update strategy, you can also choose from multiple types of BLUE/GREEN deployment strategies.
+In addition to the rolling update strategy, you can also choose from multiple types of blue/green deployment strategies.

-Can I use CDN in front of my app?
+Can I use a CDN in front of my app?

 Yes.
-Many applications can benefit from CDN.
-CDN can offload your services by caching responses, which results in less requests coming to the app which leads to less compute power consumed and paid for.
-With Stacktape you can enable CDN with single line of config
+Many applications can benefit from a CDN, which can offload your services by caching responses.
+This results in fewer requests to your application, which leads to less compute power being consumed and paid for.
+With Stacktape, you can enable a CDN with a single line of configuration.

-Can I manage Atlas MongoDB clusters using Stacktape?
+Can I manage MongoDB Atlas clusters with Stacktape?

 Yes.
-You can seamlessly manage Atlas MongoDB clusters using Stacktape.
+You can seamlessly manage MongoDB Atlas clusters with Stacktape.

 Do you support other resources?